 Points of Note

-Dog friendly: A maximum of 2 well-behaved dogs is permitted at a cost of £25 per dog
+Dog friendly: A maximum of 3 well-behaved dogs are permitted for an additional fee per dog

 The garden has a pond; please never leave young children unsupervised

 The garden is completely dog proof if the gates are all kept shut

 The Old Manse has a septic tank.
 It is vital, therefore, not to flush anything other than toilet paper down the toilets

 Noise: The Old Manse is situated in the middle of a residential area, in consideration of our neighbours we respectfully request that noise levels are kept to a minimum after 10 pm, especially outside on warmer evenings